theminstack/styled/README.md

 ### Defining keyframes and fonts

 Defining keyframes or font-faces is the same as defining any other style.
 Since they are not scoped to any particular component, they should probably only be used in global styles.
-To prevent name collisions, use the `getId` utility to generate unique names.
+To prevent name collisions, use the included `getId` utility to generate CSS-safe unique names.

 ```tsx
 const openSansFont = getId('Open Sans');